JetBrains/lets-plot-docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-.. title:: Lets-Plot: open-source plotting library for statistical data
+.. title:: Grammar of Graphics for Python

 .. meta::
    :description: Lets-Plot is a multiplatform plotting library based on the Grammar of Graphics.
 It provides a ggplot2-like plotting API for Python and Kotlin users.